RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 How many features do we have now?

-Look in the feature detail tab: are there any features present less than 100 times and less than 3 samples remaining?
+Look in the feature detail tab: are there any features present less than 50 times and less than 2 samples remaining?

-Can you find any of the putative contaminants (*i.e*., feature names) you identified in the negative control?
+Can you find any of the putative NDC contaminants (*i.e*., feature names) you identified?
 Hopefully not!

-Lastly, we will create a taxonomic bar plot of our filtered Kombucha V6V8 features.
+Lastly, we will create a taxonomic bar plot of our filtered Artemia V6V8 features.

 Keep in mind that this chart shows the **relative abundance** of different taxonomic groups (at different taxonomic levels) for our samples.
 We are simply seeing the proportion of reads from each sample that a given feature makes up.